 Ryan Hebert, reassuring us that photogs take phone selfies, too.

-do you think of the selfie phenomenon?
-They're a sign of the end
+What do you think of the selfie phenomenon?
+They're a sign of the end times, right?

 JIM: Narcissists have always looked for — and found — ways of showing off to the world.
 That's what makes them narcissists.
 And since digital cameras and social media have made showing off easier and more convenient than ever, it makes it seem like narcissism is on the rise.
 I don't necessarily agree: It's just that we see more evidence of it.
 Selfies can be a great form of personal expression.
 If you're into personal expression.